GraphQL API Querying

 GraphQL is a communication standard for fetching data.
 It’s delivered over HTTP which means it’s accessible by web browsers or application code.
 Graphql’s main feature is that the consumer (the client system) can specify whatever data they require from a deep, hierarchical structure.
 Such an interface can replace many individual REST API endpoints, each of which would return a different data.
 Effectively, GraphQL moves work from the client developer onto the server - the developer specifies the data and the server must deliver it.

-How does Fluvial use GraphQL?
+How does RiskNodes use GraphQL?

 Implementation & Performance